-Education (VED304).
-Students who are interested in pursuing an Education major (K-12) in college should consider enrollment.
+QHS is also entering into a dual credit partnership with JWCC for semester courses titled Introduction to Education (VED303) and Media & Technology in Education (VED304).
+Students who are interested inpursuing an Education major (K-12) in college should consider enrollment.